Collisteru/collisteru.net/content/other/about/about.md

 ### Social Media

 Keep in mind that none of these accounts are checked regularly.
-Listed in order of how often they are used.
+I list these in order of how often I use them.

 <div style="display: flex; justify-content: space-around;">